I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

-What to Do in Nong Khiaw, Laos
+What to See in Nong Khiaw

 Nong Khiaw is a beautiful, laid-back town in northern Laos on the bank of the Nam Ou River.
 With its views of the river and stunning limestone mountains, Nong Khiaw, sometimes spelled Nong Kiaow or Nong Kiau, is one of the most beautiful places in Laos.

 This is a great small town to stop in during your travels through Laos or to use as a base for some rustic hikes around the mountains.
-If you stop here you’ll undoubtedly enjoy your quiet stay and leave with some beautiful photos
+If you stop here you’ll undoubtedly enjoy your quiet stay and leave with some beautiful photos.

 Tourists and Backpackers

 Nong Khiaw is only just beginning to be a popular destination for tourists and backpackers.
-This means that it isn’t as crowded as some of Laos’s other tourist destinations, but there’s a growing selection of accommodations, restaurants, and tour companies.
+This means that it isn’t as crowded as some of Laos’ other tourist destinations, but there’s a growing selection of accommodations, restaurants, and tour companies.

 For accommodations, you’ll be able to choose from a good variety of guesthouses, river lodges, and bungalows.
 Most of these are budget options, but you can find places with electricity, hot water, and Western-style toilets without a problem.
 As an added bonus, many of them have views overlooking the river.

 To get to Nong Khiaw, you can take a 3-4 hour bus ride from Luang Prabang.
 You can also take a boat from Luang Prabang which is what I did for getting there.
 I used the minivan (bus) to get back to Luang Prabang.
 I thought it would be faster, but I was wrong.
 If you are on a schedule leave early.